bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

       This function writes, meaning gives the digital value to the specified pin given by pin_number. value takes in two values HIGH(1) or LOW (0)

    The above functions can be easily understood with the Blink LED example.
    Some of the pins (3,5,6,9,10,11) have ‘~’ in front of them.
-These are used for Pulse Width Modulation (PWM).
+These are used for Pulse Width Modulation (PWM) and used with **analogWrite()** function.
    To learn about PWM go this link, https://learn.sparkfun.com/tutorials/pulse-width-modulation
 +  AREF - Analog REFerence pin.
 Used for advanced Analog sensor reading.
 It is sometimes used to set an external reference voltage (between 0 and 5 Volts) as the upper        limit for the Analog input pins.
 More about use of AREF can be seen in this link, https://tronixstuff.com/2013/12/12/arduino-tutorials-chapter-
 +  Two unlabelled pins (the labels are on the other side), the SDA and SCL pins, which are used for connecting I2C type (e.g. temperature sensors) sensors.
 They are          connected inside the PCB to A5 and A4 (Analog Pins).
 Do not use these unless you have an I2C sensor.

+# Analog Pins
+<p>The Analog input pins are special pins that can read sensors.
+They can also be used as digital input/output pins.
+Each Analog pin can read a voltage between 0 and 5 V    (the same voltage used to power the Arduino).
+These pins can read the signal from an Analog sensor (like a temperature sensor) and convert it into a digital value
+   ( 0 - 1023, as we get 10-bit resolution in UNO) that we can read.</p>